 In September 2023, the link to the Arrangements for On Call, Call Out and Out of Hours Working Policy was updated.

-In January 2024, the wording added in January 2023 regarding the additional bank holiday to recognise the King's Coronation was removed.
+In January 2024, annual leave entitlement was amended to 36 days (252 hours) from the first day of employment.
+In addition, the wording added in January 2023 for the additional bank holiday to recognise the Kings Coronation was removed.